exasol/public-knowledgebase/Environment-Management/calculate-database-ram.md

 #### Example Setup:

 The 4+1 cluster contains four active data nodes and one standby node.
-Each node has 384GiB of main memory.
+Each node has 384 GiB of main memory.

 ## How to calculate Database RAM